-For the six months ended For the year ended December 31. (in thousands) June 30, 2021 2020 To record pro forma share-based compensation related to Legacy Aurora restricted stock units \$ 9,909(1) \$ 88,583(1) Net adjustment \$ 9,909 \$ 88,583
+For the six For the year ended

+months ended December 31,

+(in thousands) June 30, 2021 2020

+To record pro forma share-based compensation related to Legacy Aurora restricted stock units \$ 9,909 (1) \$ 88,583 (1)

+Net adjustment \$ 9,909 \$ 88,583

-- Certain Legacy Aurora restricted stock units are subject to (i) time-based vesting conditions and (ii) a performance-based condition tied to achievement of a liquidity event.
+- (1) Certain Legacy Aurora restricted stock units are subject to (i) time-based vesting conditions and (ii) a performance-based condition tied to achievement of a liquidity event.
 Upon completion of the Business Combination, the performance-based vesting condition was met, resulting in a cumulative catch-up expense of \$47.8 million for pro forma presentation purposes.
 Such cumulative catch-up expense is reflected in the year ended December 31, 2020.
-The remaining expense will be recognized over the remaining time-based vesting condition following the completion of the Business Combination, assuming that the Business Combination had been completed on January 1, 2020 for pro forma presentation purposes. - The Transaction Accounting Adjustments to selling, general and administrative expense for the Business Combination and related transactions are as follows:
+The remaining expense will be recognized over the remaining time-based vesting condition following the completion of the Business Combination, assuming that the Business Combination had been completed on January 1, 2020 for pro forma presentation purposes. - S. The Transaction Accounting Adjustments to selling, general and administrative expense for the Business Combination and related transactions are as follows:

-For the year

-ended For the six

-Decer nber 31, mon ths ended

-(in thousands) 2 020 June 30, 2021

-To record pro forma share-based compensation related to Legacy Aurora restricted stock units \$ 500(1) \$ 5,903(1)

-Elimination of expenses incurred by RTPY for certain support services (469)(2)

-Net adjustment \$ 31 \$ 5,903
+For the year ended For the six (in thousands) December 31, 2020 months ended June 30, 2021 To record pro forma share-based compensation related to Legacy Aurora restricted stock units \$ 500(1) \$ 5,903(1) Elimination of expenses incurred by RTPY for certain support services (469)(2) Net adjustment \$ 31 \$ 5,903

 - (1) Certain Legacy Aurora restricted stock units are subject to (i) time-based vesting conditions and (ii) a performance-based condition tied to achievement of a liquidity event.
 Upon completion of the Business Combination, the performance-based vesting condition was met, resulting in a cumulative catch-up expense of \$3.4 million for pro forma presentation purposes.
-Such cumulative catch-up expense of \$3.4 million for pro forma presentation purposes.
-Such cumulative catch-up expense is reflected in the year ended December \$11, 2020.
-The remaining temperase will be recognized over the remaining time-based vesting condition following the completion of the Business Combination, assuming that the Business Combination had been completed on January 1, 2020 for pro forma presentation purposes.

-(2) Reflects the elimination of expense related to RTPY's support services which ceased upon completion of the Business Combination. - - T. Reflects the elimination of unrealized gains on investments held in the trust account.
+Such cumulative catch-up expense is reflected in the year ended December 31, 2020.
+The remaining expense will be recognized over the remaining time-based vesting condition following the completion of the Business Combination, assuming that the Business Combination had been completed on January 1, 2020 for pro forma presentation purposes. - (2) Reflects the elimination of expense related to RTPY's support services which ceased upon completion of the Business Combination. - T. Reflects the elimination of unrealized gains on investments held in the trust account.